MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassstreamnotification.md

+#### StreamRequestComplete

+Indicates that the minidriver has completed its handling of the stream-oriented stream request block that is pointed to by the optional third argument of this routine, <i>pSrb</i>.

+#### ReadyForNextStreamDataRequest

+Indicates that this stream is ready to receive another data request.

+#### ReadyForNextStreamControlRequest

+Indicates that this stream is ready to receive another control request.

+#### SignalStreamEvent

+Signals that the event specified by the <i>EventEntry</i> parameter has occurred.

+#### SignalMultipleStreamEvents

+Signals that all events that match the criteria specified in the <i>EventSet</i> and <i>EventId</i> parameters have occurred.

+#### DeleteStreamEvent

+Deletes the event specified by the <i>EventEntry</i> parameter.

 ### -param StreamObject [in]

 Points to the stream object of the stream that the class driver is being notified about.